ron681/mana-running/docs/MANA_RUNNING_ROADMAP.md

 3. **Loading States** - Better loading indicators throughout app
 4. **Type Safety** - Reduce use of `any` types
 5. **Code Organization** - Extract reusable components from large page files
+6. **Query Scalability Audit** - Review all queries for .limit() usage and replace with SQL functions where needed

 ---